 Examples include smartphones, home security systems, fitness trackers, smart fire alarms, smart refrigerators, wearable health monitors, autonomous farming equipment, and various connected appliances.

-As per Statista report, the total installed base of IoT devices worldwide will increase to 30.9 billion units by 2025.
+According to a Statista report, the total installed base of IoT devices worldwide will reach 40.6 billion units by 2034.

 How many people use the internet?

-UAE, Denmark, and Sweden are countries with the highest internet penetration rate.
+Saudi Arabia, the UAE, Denmark, Norway, Luxembourg, and Sweden have the highest internet penetration rates.
 North Korea, on the other hand, has virtually no online usage penetration among the public.

 How much energy does the internet use?

-Servers and cooling systems in large data centers account for the greatest shares of direct electricity, followed by storage drives and network equipment.
-The largest data centers across the world consume as much as 100 megawatts of power capacity, which is enough to power about 80,000 US households.
+Servers and cooling systems in large data centers account for the largest share of direct electricity consumption, followed by storage drives and network equipment.
+The largest data centers worldwide consume as much as 100 megawatts of power, enough to power about 80,000 US households.